MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/Administer-Security-Policy-Settings.md

 -   You can deploy security policies that you create with SCW by using Group Policy.

 -   SCW does not install or uninstall the features necessary for the server to perform a role.
-You can install role\-specific features through Server Manager.
+You can install role-specific features through Server Manager.

 -   SCW detects role dependencies.
 If you select a role, it automatically selects dependent roles.